 Fat Cells Help Fuel the Growth and Spread of Cancer

 The first thing you need to know is that obesity is a dream come true for cancer.
 That’s because cancer cells thrive on fat cells as a source of food for their growth, replication, and metastasis.
-Science has repeatedly shown that tumors actually maintain a bidirectional communication system with fat cells in order to support optimal metabolic “fitness.”
-This means that cancer cells function at their best when actively supported by a healthy network of ready and available fat cells.2
+Science has repeatedly shown that tumors maintain a bidirectional communication system with fat cells to support optimal metabolic “fitness.”
+This means that cancer cells function best when actively supported by a healthy network of readily available fat cells.2

-Fat cells also produce hormones and other growth factors that can cause cancer cells to thrive.
+Fat cells also produce hormones and other growth factors that can promote cancer cell growth.
 At least 1 in 20 cancer cases, according to statistics, are linked to being overweight or obese.
-The most common types being breast (post-menopausal), bowel, womb, esophageal (food canal), pancreatic, kidney, liver, upper stomach (gastric cardia), gallbladder, ovarian, thyroid, myeloma (blood), and meningioma (brain).3
+The most common types are breast (post-menopausal), bowel, womb, esophageal (food canal), pancreatic, kidney, liver, upper stomach (gastric cardia), gallbladder, ovarian, thyroid, myeloma (blood), and meningioma (brain).3

-Known collectively as adipose tissue, fat cells basically act as facilitators for cancer cells.
-They influence cell proliferation to varying degrees depending on where they’re located and how many of them there are.
+Collectively known as adipose tissue, fat cells essentially act as facilitators for cancer cells.
+They influence cell proliferation to varying degrees, depending on their location and number.
 Fat cells located around breast tissue, for instance, will exhibit a different metabolic activity in support of cancer cells than fat cells clustered around the abdominal region.
 This latter type of fat, known as visceral adipose tissue, is generally regarded as the more damaging type.

-According to Cornelia Ulrich, a cancer epidemiologist from the Huntsman Cancer Institute in Salt Lake City, Utah, there are two different relationships that exist between fat cells and cancer cells: paracrine and endocrine.
-The former characterizes fat cells that secrete substances to cancer cells that are in direct proximity to them, while the latter describes fat cells that secrete substances directly into the bloodstream.
-They are then circulated and distributed throughout the body, and directly into cancer tumors.4
+According to Cornelia Ulrich, a cancer epidemiologist at the Huntsman Cancer Institute in Salt Lake City, Utah, there are two types of relationships between fat cells and cancer cells: paracrine and endocrine.
+The former characterizes fat cells that secrete substances to cancer cells in direct proximity, while the latter describes fat cells that secrete substances directly into the bloodstream.
+They are then circulated and distributed throughout the body and directly into cancer tumors.4

-We also know that a higher body mass index is directly associated with increased markers of inflammation in the blood, including C-reactive protein (CRP) that studies have shown to be a prominent indicator of increased cancer risk.
+We also know that a higher body mass index is directly associated with elevated inflammatory markers in the blood, including C-reactive protein (CRP), which studies have shown to be a prominent indicator of increased cancer risk.
 CRP is not only connected to cancer risk,5 but also to cancer diagnosis, as cancer patients often have higher levels of it than people who are cancer-free.
 This makes sense as chronic inflammation, a characteristic of high CRP, is also a common marker of cancer.6

 But CRP isn’t just an indicator of inflammation; it’s also a cause of it.
 And guess what produces CRP besides immune cells and the liver?
 Fat cells.
 This explains why blood tests revealing high levels of CRP often directly correlate with obesity.
 Fat cells actively produce this inflammatory substance, the long-term effects of which are known to cause cancer and other serious health conditions.